Quadriffis/immortal-millionaire/1 - lose weight.md

 1. Set a calorie goal
 2. Measure your intake

-For the people who like accuracy, get an app that had accurate calorie counts for foods, there are plenty of free and good ones.
+For the people who like accuracy, get an app that had accurate calorie counts for foods.
 A kitchen scale is your friend.

 Rules of thumb: